edgio-docs/edgio-docs/src/pages/guides/sites_frameworks.md

 -   Running your code within two separate data centers.
 -   Setting up automatic DNS failover between those data centers.
 -   Load balancing computing requests between redundant processes.
--   Applying an Origin Shield to our Serverless Compute Lambda Workers.
+-   Applying an Origin Shield to our Serverless Compute workers.
 If your requests are cacheable, then this allows more requests to be served from cache.